We’re spilling the top 10 best tool storage systems for organizing your workshop so that your DIY projects can be done as efficiently as possible!

 Here’s what I think about the Festool Systainer tool storage system…

 - Crazy expensive.
 And I really mean crazy here.
 For example, my main tool box that has a few of the essential hand tools I need for everyday house projects is in a Sys 2 box.
 Amazon has it listed right now for $80.
-I find that price ridiculous.
+That price seems ridiculous.
 I have a few Systainers that came with tools, and I have a few that I found either on sale online or bought at a local Woodcraft shop that was discounted because of a scuff.
 I don’t believe I’ve never paid full price, and I don’t believe I ever will.

 - Great design.
 The way the toolboxes stack and fit together is great.
 The Festool T-Loc system is the best locking system I’ve seen.
 It’s quick, and there is a visual indicator to know if the boxes are locked together, closed, or open.
 It really is genius.